 Statements made or incorporated by reference in this Form 10-Q include certain "forward-looking statements".
-Forward-looking statements include, without limitation, statements containing the words "anticipates," "expects," "intends," "future," and words of similar import which express the Company's belief, expectations or intentions regarding future performance or future events or trends.
+Forward-looking statements include, without limitation, statements containing the words "anticipates," "believes," "expects," "intends," "future," and words of similar import which express the Company's belief, expectations or intentions regarding future performance or future events or trends.
 While forward-looking statements reflect good faith beliefs, they are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors, which may cause actual results, performance or achievements to differ materially from anticipated future results, performance or achievements expressed or implied by such forward-looking statements as a result of factors outside of the Company's control.
-Certain factors that might cause such a difference include, but are not limited to, the following: real estate investment considerations, such as the effect of economic and other conditions in general and in the eastern United States in particular; the financial viability of our tenants; the continuing availability of shopping center acquisitions, development and redevelopment opportunities on favorable terms; the availability of equity and debt capital in the public markets; the fact that returns from development, redevelopment and acquisition activities may not be at expected levels; the Company's potential inability to realize the level of proceeds from property sales as initially expected; inherent risks in ongoing redevelopment and development projects including, but not limited to, cost overruns resulting from weather delays, changes in the nature and scope of redevelopment and development efforts, and market factors involved in the pricing of material and labor; the need to renew leases or re-let space upon the expiration of current leases; and the financial flexibility to refinance debt obligations when due.
+Certain factors that might cause such a difference include, but are not limited to, the following: real estate investment considerations, such as the effect of economic and other conditions in general and in the eastern United States in particular; the financial viability of our tenants; the continuing availability of shopping center acquisitions, and development and redevelopment and acquisition activities may not be at expected levels; the Company's potential inability to realize the level of proceeds from property sales as initially expected; inherent risks in ongoing redevelopment and development projects including, but not limited to, cost overruns resulting from weather delays, changes in the nature and scope of redevelopment and development afforts, and market factors involved in the pricing of material and labor; the need to renew leases or re-let space upon the expiration of current leases; and the financial flexibility to refinance debt obligations when due.